JacksonKJones/JacksonKJones/README.md

 * 🌍  I'm based in Atlanta, Georgia, USA.
 * ✉️  You can contact me at [jacksonkjones@protonmail.com](mailto:jacksonkjones@protonmail.com)
-* 🧠  I'm learning Backend Web development
+* 🧠  I'm always open to learning more!

 ### Skills